zulip/zulip/docs/subsystems/dependencies.md

   install other dependencies, and (2) because that list is shared between development and production.

-We also rely on the PGroonga PPA for the PGroonga Postgres extension, used by our [full-text search](full-text-search.md).
+We also rely on the PGroonga PPA for the PGroonga PostgreSQL extension, used by our [full-text search](full-text-search.md).

 ## Python packages